JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 )
 ```

-With the new plot recipe, we can plot the probability density function of Gaussian distribution with different parameters in a simple way.
+With the new plot recipe, we can plot the probability density function of the Gaussian distribution with different parameters.

 ```julia
 using Plots